ThreeMammals/Ocelot/docs/features/caching.rst

 that is solving a lot of caching problems.
 I would reccomend using this package to cache with Ocelot.

 The following example shows how to add CacheManager to Ocelot so that you can do output caching.

+First of all add the following NuGet package.

+   ``Install-Package Ocelot.Cache.CacheManager``

+This will give you access to the Ocelot cache manager extension methods.

-The first thing you need to do is add the following to your ConfigureServices..
+The second thing you need to do something like the following to your ConfigureServices..

 .. code-block:: csharp